hocinedl/Event-Grasping-Pipeline/README.md

-### Real-time Grasping using Event-driven Camera: ROS Package

-This repository contains the full source code for the Master's Thesis, "Real-time Grasping using Event-driven Camera."

-The code provides a complete ROS pipeline for robotic pick-and-place tasks using an event-based vision sensor (DAVIS346 camera).

-### Real-time Grasping using Event-driven Camera: ROS Package

-This repository contains the source code for the Master's thesis **“Real-time Grasping using Event-driven Camera.”**

-The package implements a complete **ROS** pipeline for robotic pick-and-place using an **eye-in-hand DAVIS346** event camera.
-The perception module runs directly on the 2D event stream, performs **DBSCAN** clustering and a rotated-rectangle fit, validates clusters using a size-consistency test, and **back-projects** the centroid/orientation to 3D using camera intrinsics and the TF chain.
-A temporal filter (DBSCAN in 3D pose space) stabilizes the estimate.
-The filtered pose is used by:
-- **Search-then-grasp** (static objects): short exploratory motion → grasp.
-- **Track-then-predictive-grasp** (moving objects): PBVS tracking + velocity estimation to predict an intercept.

-**Main components**
-- `src/event_2d_clustering_action_server.py` – action server that publishes the filtered 3D centroid/yaw.
-- `src/utils.py` – back-projection, DBSCAN filters, drawing utilities.
-- `launch/*` – example bringup and demo launch files.
-- `config/*` – camera intrinsics and pipeline parameters.

-**Basic usage**
-1. Start camera and robot bringup (eye-in-hand TF must be available).
-2. Run the clustering action server.
-3. Launch either the static or dynamic grasp demo.

-> Notes:
-> • Object height and top-face dimensions are assumed known for size validation and depth computation.
-> • Tested in Docker (ROS Kinetic) and on a Kinova Gen3 with Robotiq 2F-85.

-**License**
-Specify your license here (e.g., MIT/BSD-3-Clause).

 # Real-time Grasping using Event-driven Camera (ROS)

-This repository contains the ROS package used in the thesis **“Real-time Grasping using Event-driven Camera.”**
+This repository contains the ROS package of the thesis **“Real-time Grasping using Event-driven Camera.”**
-The pipeline implements event-based 2D clustering, 3D back-projection, and temporal filtering to provide a stable 3D centroid/yaw for grasping via **two modes**:
+The pipeline implements event-based 2D clustering, 3D back-projection, and temporal filtering to provide a stable 3D centroid pose and orientation for grasping via **two modes**:
 - **Search-then-Grasp** (static objects).
-- **Track-then-Predictive-Grasp** (moving objects with PBVS + velocity estimation).
+- **Track-then-Predictive-Grasp** (moving objects with PBVS + velocity estimation for moving objects).

 ---